Xenon: Gas-discharge lamps

 Xenon is used in light-emitting devices called xenon flash lamps, used in photographic flashes and stroboscopic lamps; to excite the active medium in lasers which then generate coherent light; and, occasionally, in bactericidal lamps.
 The first solid-state laser, invented in 1960, was pumped by a xenon flash lamp, and lasers used to power inertial confinement fusion are also pumped by xenon flash lamps.

-Continuous, short-arc, high pressure xenon arc lamps have a color temperature closely approximating noon sunlight and are used in solar simulators.
+Continuous, short-arc, high-pressure xenon arc lamps have a color temperature closely approximating noon sunlight and are used in solar simulators.
 That is, the chromaticity of these lamps closely approximates a heated black body radiator at the temperature of the Sun.
 First introduced in the 1940s, these lamps replaced the shorter-lived carbon arc lamps in movie projectors.
 They are also employed in typical 35mm, IMAX, and digital film projection systems.
-They are an excellent source of short wavelength ultraviolet radiation and have intense emissions in the near infrared used in some night vision systems.
+They are an excellent source of short-wavelength ultraviolet radiation and have intense emissions in the near infrared used in some night vision systems.
 Xenon is used as a starter gas in metal halide lamps for automotive HID headlights, and high-end "tactical" flashlights.

 The individual cells in a plasma display contain a mixture of xenon and neon ionized with electrodes.
 The interaction of this plasma with the electrodes generates ultraviolet photons, which then excite the phosphor coating on the front of the display.

 Xenon is used as a "starter gas" in high pressure sodium lamps.
 It has the lowest thermal conductivity and lowest ionization potential of all the non-radioactive noble gases.
 As a noble gas, it does not interfere with the chemical reactions occurring in the operating lamp.
 The low thermal conductivity minimizes thermal losses in the lamp while in the operating state, and the low ionization potential causes the breakdown voltage of the gas to be relatively low in the cold state, which allows the lamp to be more easily started.

 Lasers

 In 1962, a group of researchers at Bell Laboratories discovered laser action in xenon, and later found that the laser gain was improved by adding helium to the lasing medium.
-The first excimer laser used a xenon dimer (Xe_{2}) energized by a beam of electrons to produce stimulated emission at an ultraviolet wavelength of 176 nm.
+The first excimer laser used a xenon dimer (Xe2) energized by a beam of electrons to produce stimulated emission at an ultraviolet wavelength of 176 nm.

 Xenon chloride and xenon fluoride have also been used in excimer (or, more accurately, exciplex) lasers.